-The Hengstenberg variant is similar but the swinging arm is rotated by 90 degrees.
+The Wittler variant is similar but the swinging arm is rotated by 90 degrees.

-The bobbins for both designs are fortunately exactly the same.
-Except for a little hole for a positioning pin in the bobbin winder.
+The bobbins for the original Singer, New Home and White machines are, of course, completely incompatible with each other.
+But in Europe Singer design dominated, so British and German manufacturers largely adopted Singer bobbin design for all their VS machines, except Pfaff who had their own hollow bobbins for a time, but they switched later.
+So European VS bobbins became interchangeable except for a little hole for a positioning pin in the bobbin winder.
 Singer machines don’t have such a pin, and their bobbins don’t have the hole.
-However, all other machines, even those based on the Singer design, do have the pin, and so need that hole in their bobbins.
+However, most other VS machines do have the pin, and so need that hole in their bobbins.

-Since the hole does not interfere with the proper function of the pin-less Singer bobbin winder, I personally prefer the bobbins with the hole so they could be used in all vibrating shuttle machines.
+Since the hole does not interfere with the fit of the bobbin in the shuttle, I personally prefer the bobbins with the hole so they could be used in all vibrating shuttle machines.

 Both bobbin types are being made again, so you are no longer restricted to chasing vintage ones.
 Just look for Singer 27/28 bobbins, and check for the hole.

-Jones CS machines take “Jones” needles, that’s type 127×1, which is very rare.
-But you can also use a modern substitute: industrial needles DBx1 from Schmetz.
-Make sure they are from Schmetz rather than Organ because the scarf on Organ needles is 0.3mm thinner which is enough to make it skip stitches.
-The scarf is the thick bit at the top of a needle that goes into the needle clamp.
+Jones CS machines come in two variants: some take 15×1 needles, while others take “Jones” needles, that’s type 128×1, available for industrial sewing machines.
+But you can also often use a more common substitute: industrial needles DBx1 from Schmetz.
+Make sure they are from Schmetz rather than Organ because the shank on Organ needles is thinner which is enough to make it skip stitches.
+The shank is the thick bit at the top of a needle that goes into the needle clamp.